3D Scanning Deliverables

 Some examples can be found here (http://hds.leica-geosystems.com/en/Leica-TruView_63960.htm)

 The 3D model is by far the most useful tool in the design process.
 Our dedicated 3D Modelling Engineers will create a 3D solid model of the area using the Point Cloud in a software environment specifically designed to generate models from 3D scan data.
-The CAD model produced is recognized by virtually any CAD software on the market and is interpreted as solid entities.
+The CAD model produced is recognised by virtually any CAD software on the market and is interpreted as solid entities.
 It is also easy to extract features like planes, surfaces, lines and edges.
 Here is an interactive example:

 The simplicity of the model allows for more efficient and creative design than any other deliverable available.
 At the same time, the 3D information save time and do not require further remodelling and interpretation as an “as built” 2D drawing would.